can dogs eat grapes?

 Grapes are often a popular and healthy snack for most people, so it only makes sense you would want to share some with your pet.
 But buyer beware at the produce market: grapes and raisins can send your dog straight to the emergency room with an unexpected vet bill.

 The exact physiology behind why our dogs can’t eat grapes or raisins is still unknown, but here’s what we have come to understand:

-- Because raisins are a more concentrated form of grape, they can be even more toxic.
+- Because raisins are a more concentrated form of grape, they can be even more toxic to pets.

-The best way to ensure your beloved barker’s safety is to keep grapes and raisins out of their reach.
+The best way to ensure your dog's safety is to keep grapes and raisins out of their reach.
 Put groceries away as soon as you get home, sweep up any baking accidents as they occur and warn your guests against slipping grape treats under the table.

 Grapes aren’t the only food that’s toxic to our four-legged friends.
-Visit our Pet Poison Guide to find out what Fluffy should avoid (and what she’s allowed to snack on!).
+Visit our Pet Poison Guide to find out what other foods pets should avoid (and what they're allowed to snack on!).